JoshuaPyron/NDCHoloLensDocumentation/User_Help.md

 #### Configuration

-## Using the NDC Technical Assistant
+## Using the NDC Holographic Assistant

 #### Menus and Navigation